Alix-B/PixelRL-SR-Local/README.md

 - Torch ~=1.12.0
 - Torchvision ~=0.13.0

+This work was performed on WSL2, Ubuntu 20.04.4 LTS with CUDA version 10.1.243.
 You can install the required libraries by the command `pip install -r requirements.txt`.

 ## Usage